As any entrepreneur knows, finding a sustainable way to grow your business can be difficult even under ideal circumstances.

 Simply put, it’s essential that you’re investing the right amount of time and resources into your current customer relationships in order to grow your business over time.
 And while there are many key performance indicators (KPIs) and other metrics that can provide insight into this area, customer lifetime value is among the most vital.

-Let’s take a closer look at what you should know about customer lifetime value as it relates to the growth of your business.
+Let’s take a closer look at what you should know about customer lifetime value as it relates to the growth of your business and the online presence you want to create for it.

 What is Customer Lifetime Value?